geoff1111/origin/README.md

 - The book is written as a one-stop-shop to get readers across the issues and arguments efficiently.
 This addresses a gap in the creationist literature.
 - Issues are framed with a broader context than has been done before, and multiple facets of key issues are exposed.
 - The tone is purposely non-polemical.
+- The science, philosophy, history and theology of the debate are covered.

 ## Contents